 Turn in “take-home” folders: Give each student a folder to use for all of their “take-home” documents.
 These documents can include homework, permission slips, notes home, newsletters, and anything else that parents may need to see.
 Parents can also use this as a reliable way to deliver notes back to school, such as changes in transportation or early dismissal.
 On a small table, have three trays (stackable paper trays work well): homework, parent notes, and permission slips.
 You can also customize these trays for things you commonly send home or receive from parents.
 If you’re putting this on your supply list, ask for the specific folder that works well for you (e.g., all blue with prongs, yellow double pocket folder).

-Near the Board/Front of Classroom
+Organizing the Front of Your Classroom

 Rules poster: Display the classroom rules prominently in the front of the room.
 You’ll want to refer to them often in the first couple of weeks of school and as needed throughout the year.
-You can get a rules poster, which is part of our free printables package.
-The rules poster features characters from Zoo U, the online social and emotional skills game.
-Seeing the characters around your classroom will remind students to use the skills they’ve been learning.

 Daily schedule: Write out the most common components of your daily schedule on sentence strips (e.g., math, science, art, PE) and use a pocket chart to display them.
 You can easily rearrange and swap out the sentence strips.
 Students will know exactly what is happening each day – what special they’re going to, what time recess is, etc. – and you will save yourself from answering a million questions about the schedule.